ryanamaral/TON-OTP-Auth/README.md

 - [ ] **UI/UX Enhancements**: Improve user experience and add intuitive features for managing multiple OTP accounts.
 - [ ] **Additional Features**: Advanced encryption options.

-## Contributing

-Contributions are welcome!
-Please fork the repository and submit a pull request for any bug fixes, feature additions, or enhancements.

-1. Fork the repository.
-2. Create your feature branch: `git checkout -b feature/YourFeature`.
-3. Commit your changes: `git commit -m 'Add YourFeature'`.
-4. Push to the branch: `git push origin feature/YourFeature`.
-5. Submit a pull request.

 ## License